Friday, May 23, 2025

 LEARNING TO KNOW, SERVE AND LOVE GOD

-Today we will learn about the most important relationship in our lives — our relationship with God!
+Today we will learn about the most important relationship in our lives, which is our relationship with God.
 Did you know that God made you out of love and for a special purpose?
-That purpose is to know Him, to love Him, and to serve Him — and one day to be happy with Him forever in heaven!
+That purpose is to know, love and serve God, then one day to be happy with Him forever in Heaven.

 • Through prayer: when we talk to God, He listens.
 And when we listen in prayer, God speaks to our hearts

-• Through His creation: look at the stars, the flowers, the animals, even your family and friends — all of these show how amazing and creative God is.
+• Through God’s creation: look at your family and friends, the animals, flowers, sun and stars.
+These show how amazing and creative God is.

 When we love someone, we want to be close to them, listen to them, and do what makes them happy.